KodoPengin/GameIndustry-hosts-Template/README.md

 - Strict and no exceptions for big technology companys

 # Bonus:
 A host file setup was created for easy use.
-Start your setup, choose one template and install<br>
+Start your setup, choose one template and install.<br>
-Source: <a href="https://www.gameindustry.eu/downloads/">GameIndustry Downloads</a>
+Source: <a href="https://www.gameindustry.eu/downloads/">GameIndustry Downloads</a><br>

+Supporting german, english and japanese language

 # Cons:
 - Kaspersky Internet Security and Windows Defender Smartscreen are no friends of mine<br>